Skip to main content

 • Time your highest-paid people spend on lowest-value tasks

 Build a simple dashboard in Google Sheets, Notion, or your project management tool.
-Check it monthly.
 If savings match or exceed projections, start planning the next automation.
 If they don’t, investigate why and adjust.
 Platforms like Make include built-in execution logs that make tracking throughput and error rates straightforward.

 What’s the ROI component most people forget?

 When you free up 15 hours per week of a skilled person’s time, the return isn’t just the labor savings on the spreadsheet.
 It’s what they build, sell, or improve with those 15 hours.
-According to IDC’s 2023 study, reclaiming that 30% of time spent on manual data tasks is equivalent to adding 1.5 FTEs of capacity for every 5 employees.
+According to IDC’s 2023 Future of Work study, reclaiming that 30% of time spent on manual data tasks adds 1.5 FTEs of capacity for every 5 employees.
 That’s growth without hiring.

 How do you get your actual numbers?